djdefi/docker-duckdns/README.md

 ```

 ###Setup Instructions
 - Replace the variable "/path/to/config" with your choice of folder on your system.
-That is where the config files will reside, and they will survive an update, reinstallation, etc. of the container.
+That is where the config and log files will reside.
 - Visit http://www.duckdns.org to register your subdomain
 - Replace XXXX with your DuckDNS subdomain(s) (You can include multiple subdomains, just separate them with a comma and leave no spaces in between)
 - Replace YYYY with your DuckDNS token